Zohran Mamdani: Personal life

-Mamdani is a dual citizen of Uganda and the United States; he was naturalized in the latter country in 2018.
-He is a Twelver Shia Muslim.
-In 2021, Mamdani met animator and illustrator Rama Duwaji on an online dating application.
+Mamdani is a dual citizen of Uganda and the United States (naturalized in 2018).
+He follows the Twelver branch of Shia Islam.
+In 2021, Mamdani met animator and illustrator Rama Duwaji through Hinge, an online dating application.
 They became engaged in October 2024, held a private nikah ceremony two months later in Dubai, and were married in February 2025 in a civil ceremony at New York City Hall; they also had a ceremony in Uganda in July 2025.
-The couple resides in Astoria, Queens.
+The couple resided in Mamdani's legislative district of Astoria, Queens, near Steinway Street, until they moved into Gracie Mansion.

-Besides English, Mamdani can speak at least six other languages with varying degrees of proficiency: French, Hindi, Kiswahili, Luganda, Spanish, and Arabic.
-He is a fan of the English soccer team Arsenal and basketball team the New York Knicks, whose games he has attended as part of past campaigns, and also follows cricket and professional wrestling.
+Besides English, Mamdani can speak at least five other languages with varying degrees of proficiency: Hindi, Swahili, Luganda, Spanish, and Arabic.
+He is a fan of the English football team Arsenal and the New York Knicks basketball team, whose games he has attended as part of past campaigns, and also follows cricket and professional wrestling.
 He is a shareholder of the Spanish soccer team Real Oviedo, having been one of 20,000 people to purchase shares in the club in 2012 as part of a fundraising drive to stave off bankruptcy.
+His favorite anime series is Digimon.

+In popular culture

+Mamdani was Google's top "People" trending search for 2025.
+His Wikipedia article was among the 10 most-read in 2025.

+In the 51st season of Saturday Night Live, Ramy Youssef portrayed Mamdani in a sketch based on the second debate of the 2025 New York City mayoral election.